hharryyf/codeforcepractice/README.md

 delete all the points that its robot[j].x + robot[j].r cannot reach robot[i].x anymore.
 Using dynamic range tree is definitly the best for this case, we simply maintain ~10^5 range trees, 1 for each IQ. https://vjudge.net/problem/CodeForces-1045G

+207. Subtree Minimum Query (diff=2300, persistent range tree) The solution is actually very simple, we establish persistent range trees according to the BFS order, and query the corresponding tree according to the DFS order. https://vjudge.net/problem/CodeForces-893F